 - Job-sharing – allowing multiple employees to split a full-time job between them.

 But when most people think about flexible working, they think about working from home.
-We published a detailed guide to creating a working from home policy for your business.
-Find it here.

 There are many benefits to introducing a flexible working policy.
 We explore a number of these business benefits here.

 But of course, a major benefit is that flexible working promotes a good work/life balance for your employees.
 If they’re not tied to a rigid routine, they can work in a way that works for them.
 They get a better quality of life, and you get a happier and more productive team.
 It’s a win-win!

 However, it is possible to take flexible working too far.
 Some businesses go all-out with flexible working, and offer their employees unlimited annual leave.
 But while these schemes may seem generous on the surface, they truly are too good to be true.
 Unlimited annual leave policies often backfire, with employees ultimately taking less leave than they’re entitled too.
 Obviously, this is very bad for business.

 Make it As Easy as Possible for Employees to Book Leave

 Earlier, we talked about how technology has made it difficult for certain employees to switch off.
 We suggested that reviewing how your business uses technology could help your employees to achieve a better work/life balance.